Thursday, October 15, 2015

 Ghee / Clarified Butter - 1 tbsp.

-Mixed Vegetables - finely chopped - green peas, carrot, capsicum, green beans
+Mixed Vegetables - finely chopped - green peas, carrot, green beans, broccoli

 Roasted Unsalted Cashewnuts - a handful

-Heat ghee is a large pan.
-Add the spices(bay leaf, cinnamon, cardamom, cloves, black pepper) for tempering.
-Cook for a few seconds and add ginger garlic and green chilies.
+Heat ghee / butter is a large pan.
+Add the chopped onions and cook on low fire till the onion begins to caramelize.
 Then add all the vegetables and cashewnuts.
-Mix salt and cook for 5 to 10 minutes till the vegetables are done but still crisp.
+Mix salt and cook for 5 to 10 minutes on high flame till the vegetables are done but still crisp.
+Sprinkle pulao masala, if using.

 Mix rice, toss well and cook for a couple of minutes more.
-Adjust seasoning, discard the bay leaf, cinnamon stick and cardamom and serve hot.
+Adjust seasoning, add a tbsp of melted butter on top and serve hot.

 Saturday, October 10, 2015